- AustraliaEnglish

 Compatible home appliances

-When will new washing machines, dryers or dishwashers from the manufacturer Bosch Siemens Haushaltsgeräte (BSH) be supported via EEBUS with the Sunny Home Manager 2.0?
+When will new washing machines, dryers or dishwashers from the manufacturer Bosch Siemens Haushaltsgeräte (BSH) be supported by the Sunny Home Manager 2.0?

 Accessory – current transformer